So you’re short and you want to know what is the best rowing machine for short people?

 To be suitable, it obviously must be designed to accommodate shorter people.
 Here are a few things I’ll be looking for:

-- The seat rail must move up far enough to allow people with shorter legs to bend them fully so no range of motion is sacrificed during rowing
+- The seat rail must move far enough forward to allow to allow for a full range of motion

-- The fitness monitor must be viewable/ accessible without the user having to do anything different
+- Fitness monitors must be viewable and accessible without the user having to move

-- The buttons/ knobs to adjust resistance (if applicable) must be accessible without the user having to do anything different
+- The buttons/knobs to adjust resistance (if applicable) must be accessible without the user having to move

 - The footrests must be able to fit the presumably smaller feet of the user

 Choosing a machine that accommodates your height does you no good if the rower isn’t desirable to use.
 I’ll be looking over the following:

-- There are 4 different resistance types; each have their pros and cons
+- There are 4 different resistance types.
+Each have their pros and cons you can read about here

 Monitor/ Control Panel

-- Fitness monitors are expected to (at the very least) keep track of vital workout statistics such as time of workout, number of rows, and distance rowed
+- Fitness monitors are expected to (at the very least) keep track of vital workout statistics such as time, number of strokes, and distance

-- Additional features are great but only if they’re functional/ add value
+- Additional features are great but will usually cause a price increase

-- The machine is assumed to be used for years so the frame and rower must be solidly built
+- The rowing machine is assumed to be used for years, so the frame and rower must be solidly built

-- Low quality machines have a tendency to make constant, unnecessary squeaking noises and this will be considered during the review process
+- Low quality machines have a tendency to make unnecessary squeaking noises and will be considered during the review process

-- A comfortable seat, handles, and footrests are important because if you’re not comfortable during rowing it won’t be long before your rower turns into a clothes rack
+- A comfortable seat, handle, and footrests are important because if you’re not comfortable while exercising it won’t be long before your rower turns into a clothes rack!

 - Rowing machines take a lot of floor space when in use but some rowers have the ability to be folded or taken apart.
 Portability and storage capabilities are always a bonus

-- Some machines can be put together in a few minutes, others can take a few hours
+- Some rowing machines can be put together in a few minutes, others can take an hour

 - The easier to assemble, the better